Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 More about this trial

-Pembrolizumab is a usual treatment for advanced melanoma.
-It is an immunotherapy.
-But it doesn’t work for some people.
+Immunotherapy is a usual treatment for advanced melanoma.
+You might have pembrolizumab or nivolumab in combination with ipilimumab.
+These are types of immunotherapy.
+But these treatments don't work for some people.
 Doctors think this is because their

 Researchers are looking for ways to improve treatment.
 In this trial, they are looking at a new treatment called SCIB1.